Subject: Arts and Humanities, Music

 Includes a blend of contemporary and traditional world music recordings from many labels throughout the world.
 The focus is concentrated on contemporary genres, such as fusion and world beat.

-Dance in Video [Indexes and Abstracts]
+Dance in Video [Database]

 Dance as an art form is ephemeral-there are rarely scripts to study, no commonly used notation to analyze-making a live performance vital for study and research.
 Dance in Video provides the visual element necessary for appreciation and analysis with online streaming video of 250 dance productions and documentaries by the most influential performers and companies of the 20th century.
 Students and researchers can discover and revisit great performances and learn from the dancers, choreographers, and directors who have perfected the craft.